 Is the stream water safe to drink?
 As with any mountain region where lots of people trek, there will be pollution of water sources.
 The refuges provide safe drinking water; whilst out on the trails I would recommend treating water from streams found in the more popular areas and taking other water sources on a case by case basis depending on the stream source.

-Bariloche - Villa Catedral (Cerro Catedral ski resort): During summer there are public buses about once an hour between 7.00am and 8.00pm starting from the Bus terminal, passing through the centre of Bariloche then alternately going along Avenida Bustillo and Avenida Pioneros.
+Bariloche - Villa Catedral (Cerro Catedral ski resort): During summer there are public buses (Bus no. 55) about once an hour between 7.00am and 8.00pm starting from the Bus terminal, passing through the centre of Bariloche then alternately going along Avenida Bustillo and Avenida Pioneros.
 The bus doesn't have a number but instead has a sign in the window saying 'Cerro Catedral'.
-The cost is $10 per person one way, payable in cash; alternatively you can pre purchase tickets at the bus company offices.
+The cost is (ask at the Tourist Info or Mountain Info centres for up to date prices) per person one way, payable in cash; alternatively you can pre purchase tickets at the bus company offices.
 Get off at the last stop in the huge car park at the base of the ski resort.
-Bus timetable & route map

 |Duration:||1 day (trekking times)|